opulencephp/docs/application.md

 <a id="bootstrapper-example"></a>
 #### Bootstrapper Example
-Let's pretend you're developing an application grabs WordPress posts from a database and displays them in a nice view.
+Let's pretend you're developing an application that grabs WordPress posts from a database and displays them in a nice view.
 You might have a `Posts` class, which needs a database connection to read the posts.
 Let's take a look at a simple bootstrapper:

 ```php
 namespace MyApp\WordPress\Bootstrappers;